ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

 - Collect the output and return code from kubectl exec as usual, allowing the pipeline to stop on failed tests.
 - Delete the CR, and then send another kill -INT 1 to make the runaceserver code exit.

+See [13-component-test-in-cp4i-task.yaml](13-component-test-in-cp4i-task.yaml) for details on running the tests.

 Note that this splits responsibilities between the ACE operator (create the work directory and run the initial server) and the
 ACE product itself (run the tests and report the results); the operator support code in the container does not know anything about running tests.